eleclink-helix/platform-api/README.md

 ---

-The **Platform API** is a REST-style HTTP API operating mostly with JSON payloads.
+The **Platform API** is a REST-style HTTP API (also offering _webhook_ functionality) operating mostly with JSON payloads.
 The [OpenAPI](https://www.openapis.org/) specification contains every endpoint that is available for Participants to consume.
 Endpoints are identified and referred to by their _Operation ID_ e.g. `getNominations` throughout the documentation, the terms "endpoint" and "operation" used interchangeably.

 **Helix** is being developed in an _API-first approach_.
 The [semantically versioned](https://semver.org/) specification is used internally to generate code in order to make sure that the API contract is matched with the backend implementation.
 Consumers of the API are also encouraged to utilise code generation to achieve consistent communication using each version of the contract.